artificialsolutions/teneo-web-chat-cross-domain/README.md

 ### Teneo Web Chat version
 This requires Teneo Web Chat 3.1.0 or higher.
 You will need to add the latest version of `teneo-web-chat.js` to the 'child' folder manually.
 You can download the latest version here: [https://github.com/artificialsolutions/teneo-web-chat/releases](https://github.com/artificialsolutions/teneo-web-chat/releases).

+### Access to websites
+To embed Teneo Web Chat in your site, you will need to be able to upload files to your websites and embed code into the website's html.

 ### Browser support
 Embedding Teneo Web Chat with support for cross-domain browsing is supported in all major browsers (Chrome, Firefox, Edge and IE11) except Safari when 'Prevent cross-site tracking' is enabled.
 It's also not supported in Chrome and Firefox on iOS.